Natalie-Daniel/OSCAR/README.md

 >   * In the top left-hand corner of the screen, click File > Open Folder… > select the folder you just saved > Open
 >   * At the top of the screen, select Terminal > New Terminal.
 >   * A new terminal at the bottom of the screen will pop up.
 All the way to the right, there is a plus sign with a drop down arrow option.
 Click the arrow > select

-Git Bash
 >   * A Git Bash option will appear below a powershell option.
 Delete the powershell terminal by clicking the trashcan.

->   * In the command line, type: npm i express.
+>* Step 4: In the command line, type: npm i express.
 This downloads the packages you will need.
 >   * Run the command: node app.js
 >   * The above command allows you to go to your web browser, type in your local host and port number (I’d start with localhost:3000), and see your app.
 >   * You are now ready to clone.